Early Enrollment for Summer Programs gets you an Early Bird 10% Discount

 1. Identify the areas your child needs to work on

-Create a list of improvement goals for the upcoming year.
+Create a list of improvement goals in math improvement for the upcoming year.

 - Talk with your child’s math teacher and determine the areas they should improve on in the New Year.